Baltimore Light RailLink: Routing and schedules

 The Light RailLink system consists of a main north–south line on which 28 of the system's 33 stops are located.
 There are two branches on the southern end to BWI Airport and Glen Burnie that have two stations each and one spur in Baltimore City for Penn Station that can only be entered heading north and exited heading south.
 There are still single-track sections north of Timonium, where headways are limited to 15 minutes.

 The Light RailLink system has two train runs.
 One runs the full length of the main line between Hunt Valley and either BWI Airport or Glen Burnie, alternating between the two every other trip, with some off-peak trains originating or terminating at either North Avenue or Fairgrounds instead of Hunt Valley.
 The other—the Penn-Camden Shuttle—only runs through downtown between Penn Station and Camden Station.

-The light rail operates 4:00 a.m.–12:45 a.m. on weekdays, 4:15 a.m.–12:45 a.m.
-Saturdays, and 10 a.m.–10 p.m. on Sundays and major holidays.
+The light rail operates from 4:00 a.m. to 12:45 a.m. on weekdays, 4:15 a.m. to 12:45 a.m. on Saturdays, and 10 a.m. to 10 p.m. on Sundays and major holidays.
 At peak hours on weekdays (from the first trains of the day until 10 a.m., and from 4 p.m. to 6 p.m.), the BWI–Hunt Valley and Glen Burnie–Fairgrounds routes see 20-minute headways; at other times on weekdays and all day on weekends, there are 30-minute headways on both routes (with Glen Burnie trains traveling all the way to Hunt Valley).
 The Camden Yards-Penn Station route sees 30-minute headways at all times.
 Because there is significant overlap on these routes, most of the system sees 10-minute peak and 15-minute off-peak headways; stations in the downtown section between Mt.
 Royal and Camden Yards are served by six trains an hour off-peak and eight trains an hour at peak.
 (Paradoxically, the Fairgrounds-Hunt Valley section actually sees longer headways at peak hours.)

 Most of the light rail's route is on dedicated right-of-way that has grade crossings equipped with crossing gates.
 The remainder of the route in downtown Baltimore between Camden Station and Mt.
-Royal/MICA uses shared right of way on Howard Street, where trains mix with automobile traffic and their movement is controlled by traffic signals.
+Royal uses shared right of way on Howard Street, where trains mix with automobile traffic and their movement is controlled by traffic signals.
 In 2007, a transit signal priority system was implemented on this section, resulting in time savings of 25%.
 From south of Falls Road to North Avenue, the light rail runs parallel to the Jones Falls Expressway, and from Camden Yards to north of Westport, it parallels Interstate 395.
 North of Falls Road and south of Westport, it follows its own path towards its respective termini.